Minnamurra Falls Rainforest Walk in Budderoo National Park

 2. Falls Walk (2.6 km)

-The Loop Walk is a scenic rainforest walk along the Minnamurra River with a few suspension bridges to cross.
-It’s a highly enjoyable, family-friendly, and well-maintained walking track.
-The lower section of this walk is wheel-friendly.
+The Loop Walk, also known as the Lyrebird Walk, is a scenic rainforest trail that follows the Minnamurra River, with a few suspension bridges to cross.
+It’s a family-friendly, well-maintained track, and the lower section is wheelchair accessible.

 1. Loop Walk

 To start the Loop Walk, simply follow the signs at the Rainforest Information Centre.
-Since this is a circuit walk, it doesn’t really matter if you go anti-clockwise or clockwise.
+Since it’s a circuit, it doesn’t really matter whether you head clockwise or anti-clockwise.

 Start of the rainforest walk at Minnamurra Rainforest Centre